 Change The World

 In order to foster a multi-generational engagement in missions, we as a church community support our cross-cultural ministry partners through prayer, financial giving, and visiting them to bear witness to their ministry.

 During the year, we educate our community about the specific people we are partnering with through:

 - Guest speakers, including the missionaries we support, who minister about our focus areas

 - Seminars offered outside our regular service time

 - A “Change the World” offering focusing on particular projects

 Thailand & Myanmar

-Cedar Park partners with MB Missions to help share the love of Jesus in Thailand.
+Cedar Park partners with Multiply to help share the love of Jesus in Thailand.
 One of our primary relationships in Thailand is with the Dave and Louise Sinclair-Peters.
 The Sinclair Peters have been planting churches, multiplying cell groups, and discipling people in Thailand for over ten years.
 Over the years the Sinclair Peters found that more and more Burmese refugees were responding to the gospel and showing a desire to risk their well being by returning to Burma to share the love they have experienced in Christ.
 Currently, Cedar Park is supporting the Sinclair-Peters as they seek to support young Burmese Christians plant churches around the country.